 We are all familiar with activity coefficient plots in binary mixtures.
 If one component is not "happy" in another then the activity coefficient is high.
 The plot is generally in terms of mole fraction, x1 and the activity coefficient of an "unhappy" molecule 1 starts high at low x1 (because it's mostly escaping from molecule 2) falling to 1 when x1 approaches 1.
 Unfortunately, these plots of activity coefficient reveal very little about what is going on at the molecular level.

 This app take activity coefficient data and turns it into Kirkwood-Buff Integrals (KBI) from which is is easy to see what is happening at the molecular level.
+[The default it to plot the KBI with autoscaling.
+But sometimes it's useful to fix the scale to some convenient value to get an idea of the absolute values.]
 A large positive KBI indicates a higher-than-bulk concentration around a given molecule.
 The KBI can also be used to create graphs of "Excess Numbers", nij which say how many molecules more or less surround a given molecule at any given concentration compared to the bulk average number.
 A large excess number indicates local clustering typical of blends that are on the border of phase separation.
 We can also plot (though this involves some assumptions that are not part of pure thermodynamics) Δxij which is the change in local mole fraction (in the region of the first solvation shell).
 In some cases you can find that Δx + x is close to 1, i.e. the system is close to a pure liquid, i.e. to phase separation.